two babies playing in ball pit

 Ella’s House offers women hope and a future, and I’m honored to play a small part in their journey.

-Madison Naim, Community Engagement Coordinator
+Madison Naim, Director of Community Impact

 Driven by a deep love for service and community, I am working alongside our amazing team to bring the greatest resources, opportunities, and support to the mom’s that call Ella’s House their home!
 Soon after completing my Bachelors at the University of Kentucky, I relocated to Nashville where I began creating innovative programs for teens in Metro Nashville in the after school space.
 While working in local schools, I met teen mom after teen mom that needed housing, supplies, and support!
 This is why the work at EH is SO important, this is what true community looks like.